-Leonardo Da Vinci Academy offers exceptional elementary programs for children in their formative years which serve as a foundation for life long learning.
-Our unique and well-rounded programs aim to instil a love of learning and challenge students to develop their whole potential in a manner inspired by Leonardo da Vinci and Maria Montessori.
+Leonardo Da Vinci Academy offers exceptional elementary programs for children in their formative years which serve as a foundation for lifelong learning.
+LDVA’s unique and well-rounded programs aim to instil a love of learning and challenge students to develop their whole potential in a manner inspired by Leonardo Da Vinci and Maria Montessori.

 From Grades 1 to 8 LDVA’s dedicated professionals employ proven methods and our unique Da Vincian approach to learning.
 A principle goal of LDVA is to encourage a love of learning.
 The Academy promotes the development of independent thinking skills and helps students realize their whole potential.
-This is accomplished through a well-balanced curriculum of studies in Sciences, Arts, and Humanities and by meeting individual needs.
-A rich extra-curricular program of diverse clubs and sports serves to further enhance leaning, develop real life skills and responsibility, contribute to a healthy social life and strong school spirit.
+This is accomplished through a well-balanced curriculum of studies in Sciences, Arts, and Humanities while meeting individual needs.
+A rich extra-curricular program of diverse clubs, out of class activities, and sports serves to further enhance leaning, develop real life skills and responsibility, contribute to a healthy social life and strong school spirit.
 Enriched current Ontario Ministry of Education guidelines are adapted in core subject areas for all elementary grades.
 Areas of study include: Language Arts/English, Mathematics, Science, French, Italian, Physical & Health Education, Social Studies, History & Geography, Religion, Guidance, Family Studies, Arts and Music.
-The school program is further enriched by a variety of meaningful excursions at all levels.
+The school program is further enriched by a variety of meaningful excursions at all levels

 LOWER ELEMENTARY PROGRAM